Wesman1515/Wesleys_AutoSave/README.md

 # Wesleys_AutoSave
 This is a Auto Hot Key script that saves a copy of your premiere pro project to an auto-save folder.

+## rd-20181009
+Realease Oct 09, 2018.
+Added comments to each command describing what they do.

 ## rd-20181008
 This is the first working version of the script.
 In it's current state it is very specific to how my workspace is set up.